berkio3x/pyray3d/README.md

 # pyray3d
 An implementation of a 3D raytracer in python.

-This is mostly a reaserch project to learn about raytracing.
+This is a reaserch project to implement a raytracer.

 **Time to render below scene -  `57` sec.** pretty decent as there is no optmizations attempted in this python code.
 Once I am happy with features, i will optmize the code & pretty sure this can be brought down by using `numpy` & doing the heav lifting in `Cython`.